 How to cope with HELOC payment shock

-If you're among the millions of Americans bracing for the minimum payment on their home equity lines of credit to go up — maybe way up — there's no need to panic.
+If you're bracing for the minimum payment on your home equity line of credit to go up — maybe way up — there's no need to panic.

 There are several solutions to your problem.